fisterloegsovs/bachelor/README.md

 # Bachelor

-This is my Bachelors Project
+This is our Bachelors Project